mikheyev/cv-sasha/README.md

 ## Bib file requirements

-1. The bib file has to have a `keyword` that matches existing publication types
+1. The bib file has to have a `keywords` that matches existing publication types
 1. You need to add a `scholar` field that is used to reference citations (see [Getting metadata from Google Scholar](#getting-metadata-from-google-scholar))
 1. You also need a `pubid` category to get journal impact factors (see [Getting metadata from Google Scholar](#getting-metadata-from-google-scholar))
+1. You can add an image via the `thumbnail` keyword.

 ## Issues